The question isn’t whether or not stress is a part of organizational life, but rather; how can we prevent it?

 - Jesper Askjær, If, Learning and Development People Strategy, HR

-Playing the game
+how the MINDstrain game works

-Working together, the participants work as a team is to help three fictional persons who are all overwhelmed by thoughts.
+The MINDstrain Game is a collaborative game.
+Working together, the participants will be the expert helping fictional characters who are all overwhelmed by thoughts.
 The type of thoughts that may lead to stress if they are not dealt with.

 Before playing the game, the participants are introduced to the method by a MINDstrain coach or by watching a short film.
 During the game, they explore the method further through exercises, discussions and reflections.